puppetlabs/design-system/CONTRIBUTING.md

 npm install
 ```

-## Sandbox
+## Run website locally

-You can develop components locally without a separate consuming application with the help of [Styleguidist](https://react-styleguidist.js.org), which provides an isolated React component development environment as a living style guide:
+You can run the http://puppet.style website locally in order to develop components in its own sandbox (without a separate consuming application).
+It is build with [Styleguidist](https://react-styleguidist.js.org), which provides an isolated React component development environment as a living style guide:

 ```sh
 npm start
 ```

-## Local development
+## Local development with consuming app

 To develop locally using a separate app that consumes a design-system package: